ImBharathwaj/mnemoCast-client/docs/README.md

 2. Generate or load screen identity
 3. Load or create default configuration
 4. Check for credentials (prompts to set API key if missing)
-5. Register with ad server (if credentials exist)
-6. Test heartbeat connection
-7. Start heartbeat scheduler (runs in background)
-8. Display screen information and status
+5. Display screen information and status
-9. Show periodic status updates (every 30 seconds)
-10. Wait for Ctrl+C to stop gracefully

-**📖 For detailed instructions, see:** `RUN_SYSTEM.md`

 ## 📁 Project Structure